filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 The question is:

->  Are we able to distinguish between the four cased demonstrated above and make sure
+>  Are we able to distinguish between the four cases demonstrated above and make sure
 >  the **#4** never appears in our codebase?

 *C++11* at our service